fabulous-dev/Fabulous/docs/Fabulous.XamarinForms/pitfalls.md

 - Visual Studio (macOS)

-    The current stable release of Visual Studio for Mac 8.8 doesn't support F# 5.0.
+    The current stable release of Visual Studio for Mac 8.8.4 doesn't fully support F# 5.0.
-    If you want to use F# 5.0, you'll need to switch to the preview channel and install Visual Studio for Mac 8.9 Preview.
+    You can compile and debug F# 5.0 apps with it, but the syntax highlighting is broken if you try to use F# 5.0 features (like `open type` or string interpolation), which severely impede the coding experience.

     **Known issues**:
-    - Stable release doesn't support F# 5.0.
-The workaround is to switch to the preview channel for the moment.
-[Support for F# 5.0 will be released for VS Mac 8.8 stable in the near future](https://github.com/mono/mono/pull/20511#issuecomment-729170963).
     - Syntax highlighting is broken when using new features like string interpolation.
 There is no workaround for it.
 We need to wait for Microsoft to fix that.
 [Hopefully with VS Mac 8.9](https://github.com/mono/mono/pull/20511#issuecomment-729212506).

 - JetBrains Rider (Windows & macOS)

-    It shares the same behavior than Visual Studio for Mac.
-    Depending on your OS, you'll either need Visual Studio 16.8 or Visual Studio 8.9 Preview installed next to it.

-    **Known issues**:
-    - Just like VS Mac, syntax highlighting is broken when using new features (string interpolation, `open type`).
-No workaround for it.
-We need to wait for a future update.
+    Works perfectly out of the box with Jetbrains Rider 2020.3 or newer.